Water on Mars: Ice patches

 On July 28, 2005, the European Space Agency announced the existence of a crater partially filled with frozen water; some then interpreted the discovery as an "ice lake".
-Images of the crater, taken by the High Resolution Stereo Camera on board the European Space Agency's Mars Express orbiter, clearly show a broad sheet of ice in the bottom of an unnamed crater located on Vastitas Borealis, a broad plain that covers much of Mars' far northern latitudes, at approximately 70.5° North and 103° East.
+Images of the crater, taken by the High Resolution Stereo Camera on board the European Space Agency's Mars Express orbiter, clearly show a broad sheet of ice in the bottom of an unnamed crater located on Vastitas Borealis, a broad plain that covers much of Mars's far northern latitudes, at approximately 70.5° North and 103° East.
 The crater is 35 km wide and about 2 km deep.
 The height difference between the crater floor and the surface of the water ice is about 200 m.
 ESA scientists have attributed most of this height difference to sand dunes beneath the water ice, which are partially visible.
 While scientists do not refer to the patch as a "lake", the water ice patch is remarkable for its size and for being present throughout the year.
-Deposits of water ice and layers of frost have been found in many different locations on the planet.
+Deposits of water ice and layers of frost have been found in many different locations on the planet, including the volcanoes in the Tharsis region, where about 150,000 tons of water ice will form and evaporate daily in the cold seasons.

 As more and more of the surface of Mars has been imaged by the modern generation of orbiters, it has become gradually more apparent that there are probably many more patches of ice scattered across the Martian surface.
 Many of these putative patches of ice are concentrated in the Martian mid-latitudes (≈30–60° N/S of the equator).
 For example, many scientists think that the widespread features in those latitude bands variously described as "latitude dependent mantle" or "pasted-on terrain" consist of dust- or debris-covered ice patches, which are slowly degrading.
 A cover of debris is required both to explain the dull surfaces seen in the images that do not reflect like ice, and also to allow the patches to exist for an extended period of time without subliming away completely.
 These patches have been suggested as possible water sources for some of the enigmatic channelized flow features like gullies also seen in those latitudes.

 Surface features consistent with existing pack ice have been discovered in the southern Elysium Planitia.
 What appear to be plates, ranging in size from 30 m to 30 km, are found in channels leading to a large flooded area.
 The plates show signs of break up and rotation that clearly distinguish them from lava plates elsewhere on the surface of Mars.
 The source for the flood is thought to be the nearby geological fault Cerberus Fossae that spewed water as well as lava aged some 2 to 10 million years.
 It was suggested that the water exited the Cerberus Fossae then pooled and froze in the low, level plains and that such frozen lakes may still exist.